- Wealth PMS (50L+)

 Zooming in means checking if something about the current situation might be an exception to the base rate.

 You want to eat Mexican food.
-Swiggy shows one restaurant, but it’s rated 4.4 and you normally only order from higher rated restaurants.
+Swiggy shows one restaurant, but it’s rated 4.4, and you normally only order from higher-rated restaurants.
 You zoom into the feedback comments to find most of the low ratings are comments about the price even as they say good things about the food.
 You don’t mind the price, so you make an exception and order.

-Even when specific information is not easy to get before making the decision, there are often surprising ways to test things out.
+Even when specific information is not easy to get before deciding, there are often surprising ways to test things out.
 If considering quitting your job to become a gig worker, do it over the weekends to see how it feels and get a realistic sense of potential income.
 If considering relocating countries, take a week to spend in the very area you’d be living and commuting.

 5: Get emotional distance: What would I tell my best friend to do?

 Studies examining when people made their worst decisions point to choices made in the grip of anger, lust, anxiety or greed.